Wolf-Shadow/GCI/challenge_creation.md

 # Creating a Challenge

-One can create a challenge in EvalAI using either:
+One can create a challenge in EvalAI by either using:

 1. zip configuration
+        or
 2. web interface

 ## Challenge creation using zip configuration